The biggest World Cup field in history

 - Ghana

 The biggest African story: Nigeria did not qualify, ending one of the most consistent World Cup runs in African football.
+DR Congo sealed the ninth African slot through the inter-confederation playoff in March 2026.
 Read the full breakdown of Africa's expanded 9-spot allocation.

 Asia (AFC) — 8 teams